 Please keep in mind that Candace is a long-haired piggy and will need help caring for her lovely locks.
 Most people keep their long-haired guinea pigs trimmed, as it is the easiest way to keep them clean and free of mats.

-Lovely Candace recently came into the San Jose shelter with matted and filthy fur, a wound on her hind end, and a large abscess on her neck.
+Lovely Candace recently came into a Bay Area shelter with matted and filthy fur, a wound on her hind end, and a large abscess on her neck.
 We got her to the Avian & Exotic Clinic for surgery as quick as we could, where the vet confirmed that her abscess was due to cervical lymphadenitis.
 Candace’s surgery was a great success, with the vet being able to remove the entire abscess.
 She was able to close the incision with no drains or flushing necessary.